Biography

-Meet W. L. Hawkin
+W. L. Hawkin also writing as harper carr

 It took me several years to complete this degree, as a single mother, and part-way through, my seventy-five-year-old mother said casually, “I’m not surprised you’re into this.
 My great-grandfather married an Indian.
 She was Tuscarora and he was Dutch.”

-I don’t know if there’s such a thing as blood memory but I spent years researching my family history, and eventually connected with the granddaughters of my Metis great-grandfather’s youngest brother.
+I don’t know if there’s such a thing as blood memory but I spent years researching my family history, and eventually connected with the granddaughters of my great-grandfather’s youngest brother.
 “Yes, we have an Indigenous ancestor,” they said, and sent me her portrait.

 At Trent, I learned from Anishinaabe (Ojibwa) leaders and storytellers, traditional teachers and Elders, went to powwows and feasts, attended ceremonies, and soaked up the culture I loved.
 And as I came to know myself and find my place in the world, I began to heal.